Associate Professor of Physics

 At North Park since: 1984

 Ask Linda McDonald why she chooses to teach at North Park, and her answer is simple: “The students.”
-In the physics department, students bring different experiences, but “will be welcome as part of the physics family,” she says.
+In the physics and engineering department, students bring different experiences, but “will be welcome as part of the physics family,” she says.

 “At North Park, you will be recognized for your talents and abilities and uniqueness,” Linda says.
 “Problems like what you look like or say or where you come from just seem to shrink into the background when compared to the problems we try to solve in physics.”